material-components/material-components-web-react/packages/text-field/helper-text/README.md

 ## Input Validation

 HelperText provides validity styling by setting the `validation` prop in HelperText.
-Validation can be checked through the appropriate `Input` validation properties (pattern, min, max, require, step, minlength, maxlength).
+Validation can be checked through the appropriate `Input` validation properties (pattern, min, max, required, step, minLength, maxLength).

-The following snipped is an example of how to use regex and check for minimum length with HelperText:
+The following snippet is an example of how to use pattern regex and check for minimum length with HelperText:
 ``` js
 import React from 'react';
 import TextField, {HelperText, Input} from '@material/react-text-field';